-- create projects also with several users simultaneously over the network - ensure equipment with the 100% zenon circular redundancy perfectly - install distributed systems without any problems - have remote access to stations - monitor and control equipment via web server - see process data in all stations in real time - can display actions set on one workstation (e.g. acknowledging alarms) on all others, too - Microsoft Report Designer: - use process data instantly for ERP systems like SAP zenon will automatically take care of the required time synchronization on all participating computers.
+- create projects also with several users simultaneously over the network - ensure equipment with the 100% zenon circular redundancy perfectly - ▶ install distributed systems without any problems - ▶ have remote access to stations - monitor and control equipment via zenon Web Server - see process data in all stations in real time - can display actions set on one workstation (e.g. acknowledging alarms) on all others, too - have actions be logged and archived centrally - use process data instantly for ERP systems like SAP zenon will automatically take care of the required time synchronization on all participating computers.